ChicagoBoothML/MachineLearning_Fall2015/docs/Installation/Git, GitHub & SourceTree.md

 - With the repo open, press "**Pull**" at the top navigation bar

-"Pull" will grab all the changes to the source GitHub repository _since your last clone / pull_, and apply those changes, so that you'll end up with exactly the latest content.
+"Pull" will grab all the changes to the source GitHub repository _since your last clone / pull_, and apply those changes to your local cloned copy, so that you'll end up with exactly the latest content.